guardian/commercial-canaries/README.md

 ## Development

 Canaries are located in the src folder.
 Create a new branch, make your changes to the code, then push your branch.
-A test canary is called `comm_cmp_canary_code` will be updated with your code by a Github Action and Riffraff.
-To check the progress of the update in Riffraff, go to History and search for the project `frontend::commercial-canaries`.
-The canary will be created in a stopped state, so you will need to click Actions -> Start to start a run.
+A test canary `comm_cmp_canary_code` will be updated/created with your code by a Github Action and Riffraff.
+Check on the progress of the Github Action (here)[https://github.com/guardian/aws-canaries/actions/workflows/deploy.yaml].
+If a run does not start automatically, then you can start in manually, as the workflow has a workflow_dispatch event trigger.

+To check the progress of the update in Riffraff, go to the History tab and search for the project `frontend::commercial-canaries`.

 Alternatively, you can locate the test canary in the AWS console, edit the canary, paste your code over the existing code and save.